linode/docs/docs/development/introduction-to-awk/index.md

 }
 {{< /file >}}

-  - The user defined function is called `sumToN()`.
+  - The user defined function `sumToN()` takes a single parameter `n` and uses a for loop to increment its value and stores it in the `sum` variable.

-  - The `isnum()` function makes sure that the input to `sumToN()` will be numeric.
+  - The program will take command line input, and pass it as a parameter to the `sumToN()` function and print the calculated `sum`.

-1. Executing `myFunction.awk` with the following command:
+1. Execute `myFunction.awk` with the following command:

         echo "10 12" | awk -f myFunction.awk

-1. It will generate output similar to the following:
+1. Your output will resemble the example below.
+If you use a different set of numbers, your output will differ from the example.

     {{< output >}}
 10 : 55